dotnetthailand/dotnetthailand.github.io/content/programming-cookbook/testing/playwright.md

 ```

-- This test will launch `http://todomvc.com` with Webkit (Safari engine) and log network request information to a console.
+- This test will launch `http://todomvc.com` with Webkit (Safari engine).
+- Verify if page's title matches TodoMVC.
 - By default Playwright will launch in headless mode so you won't see UI of a browser.
 - You can make Playwright launch your browser by use this option `webkit.launch({ headless: false })`.